There are many fantastic things to do in Hanoi. Some are simply unmissable, others are pure fun.

 Go to the Water Puppet Show

 One of the most touristy yet interesting things to do in Hanoi is attending the Water Puppet Show.
 In a small theater in the heart of the city, puppets are moved from under the water in a show that showcases the pillars of Vietnamese way of life, culture and even religion.
-The show lasts about one hour and it costs around $10 USD.
+The show lasts about one hour and tickets are very budget friendly.

 Do a street food tour